ksu-is/SkyCompare/README.md

-# SkyCompare made to trach fligths and give you the best updates
+# SkyCompare made to track fligths and give you the best updates